Planet A’s Lena Thiede on bringing rigorous science to climate VC: ‘It's still the Wild West’

 Planet A is one of the only European VCs with an in-house science team.

-Headed by Thiede, the team conduct full life-cycle assessments of every technology they invest in.
+Headed by Thiede, the team conducts full life-cycle assessments of every technology they invest in.
 They also hold veto power over investment decisions.
 If the scientists say no, the deal doesn’t go through.

 That approach has already reshaped the firm’s portfolio.

 For example, Planet A passed on a lab-grown poultry startup after finding that it wouldn’t make a significant impact on greenhouse gas emissions.
-The growth medium is so energy-intensive – and conventional chicken farming already so efficient – that producing it in the lab offered little climate benefit.
+The growth medium was found to be so energy-intensive – and conventional chicken farming already so efficient – that producing it in the lab offered little climate benefit.

 Raising the bar for climate investing